By Jessica Rosenberg, Brailsford & Dunlavey

 This is the second article in a two-part series.
 Part 1 on Palmer College is available here.

-As detailed in Part 1, four projects in the higher education sector have recently reached big milestones (e.g., financial close)—milestones the industry hasn’t seen much of since Covid began.
-The projects may have been impacted by Covid, but they still happened—they were simply that important to the schools.
+As detailed in Part 1, four projects in the higher education sector have recently reached big milestones (e.g., financial close)—milestones the industry hasn’t seen as many of since Covid began.
+The projects may have been impacted by Covid, but they still happened—they were simply that important to each institution.

-It is worth restating that all four projects have happened differently—from traditional delivery methods to P3s, from a campus edge development to graduate student housing, from private schools to publics, etc. So these four projects, taking place on four very different campuses, show the range of what is possible in the sector at this moment, and all that may come.
-And they show, without a doubt, that Covid will impact the sector, but schools will continue to build, renovate, and grow strategically.
+It is worth restating that all four projects have happened differently—from traditional delivery methods to P3s, from a campus edge development to graduate student housing, from private schools to publics, etc. So these four projects, taking place on four very different campuses, show the range of what occurred in the sector during this past period, and all that may come.
+And they show, without a doubt, that Covid will impact the sector, but schools will continue to build in order to move forward strategically.

 NJIT stays on schedule for mixed-use project and secures $95M in construction financing